 AHCCCS has the exclusive authority to enroll and disenroll members.
 AHCCCS does not use passive enrollment procedures [42 CFR 438.6(d)(2)].
 AHCCCS operates as a mandatory managed care program and choice of enrollment or auto-assignment is used pursuant to the terms of the Arizona Medicaid Section 1115 Demonstration Waiver Special Terms and Conditions.
-AHCCCS does not use passive enrollment procedures [42 CFR 438.6(d)(2)].
-AHCCCS operates as a mandatory managed care program and choice of enrollment or auto-assignment is used pursuant to the terms of the Arizona Medicaid Section 1115 Demonstration Waiver Special Terms and Conditions.
-AHCCCS does not use passive enrollment or auto-assignment is used pursuant to the terms of the Arizona Medicaid Section 1115 Demonstration Waiver Special Terms and Conditions.
 AHCCCS will enroll the child with CMDP and notify CMDP of the child's AHCCCS enrollment.
 CMDP is responsible for timely notification to AHCCCS if a member no longer meets the criteria for CMDP coverage as set for in A.R.S. §8-512.
 Children who are enrolled with CMDP when placed temporarily in detention may remain Title XIX or Title XXI eligible.
 When it is determined that the child does not meet the "inmate of a public institution" status as determined by the Children in Detention Policy, AHCCCS enrollment will remain with CMDP.
 CMDP may not disenroll because of an adverse change in the member's health status, or because of the member's utilization of medical services, diminished mental capacity, or uncooperative or disruptive behavior resulting from his or her special needs [42 CFR 438.56(d)(5)(iii)].

-Prior Quarter Coverage: Beginning January 1 2014, AHCCCS implemented Prior Quarter Coverage eligibility consistent with Federal Regulation 42 CFR 435.915.
-AHCCCS is required to expand the time period during which AHCCCS pays for covered services for eligible individuals to include services provided during any of the three months prior to the month the individual applied for AHCCCS, if the individual met AHCCCS eligibility requirements during that month.
-Prior Quarter Coverage eligibility began January 1, 2014 which means that only individuals applying for AHCCCS in and after February 2014 may be determined to qualify for Prior Quarter Coverage.
+Prior Quarter Coverage: Pursuant to Federal Regulation 42 CFR 435.915, AHCCCS is required to implement Prior Quarter Coverage eligibility which expands the time period during which AHCCCS pays for covered services for eligible individuals to include services provided during any of the three months prior to the month the individual applied for AHCCCS, if the individual met AHCCCS eligibility requirements during that month.
 AHCCCS Contractors are not responsible for payment for coverage eligibility, providers will be required to bill AHCCCS for services provided during a prior quarter eligibility period.